JamesBrill/react-speech-recognition/README.md

   - The similarity between `command` and the speech
   - The object mentioned in the `callback` description above
 - `fuzzyMatchingThreshold`: If the similarity of speech to `command` is higher than this value when `isFuzzyMatch` is turned on, the `callback` will be invoked.
 You should set this only if `isFuzzyMatch` is `true`.
 It takes values between `0` (will match anything) and `1` (needs an exact match).
 The default value is `0.8`.
+- `bestMatchOnly`: Boolean that, when `isFuzzyMatch` is `true`, determines whether the callback should only be triggered by the command phrase that _best_ matches the speech, rather than being triggered by all matching fuzzy command phrases.
+This is useful for fuzzy commands with multiple command phrases assigned to the same callback function - you may only want the callback to be triggered once for each spoken command.
+You should set this only if `isFuzzyMatch` is `true`.
+The default value is `false`.

 ### Command symbols